camunda/camunda-docs/docs/reference/glossary.md

 ### Hybrid mode

 Hybrid mode, or a hybrid Self-Managed distribution, allows you to run a separate instance of the Connectors runtime in a Self-Managed or local fashion.
-This instance can be attached to either a SaaS cluster, or another Self-Managed cluster with its own Connectors runtime.
+This instance can be attached to either a SaaS cluster, or another Self-Managed cluster with its own Connector runtime.

 For example, this is useful when working with services that must be isolated within a private network and cannot be exposed to the public internet, or if infrastructure amendments need to be applied to the Connector runtime, such as SSL certificates or mounted volumes.